kapeerthanashanthalingam-a11y/SafeWalk-WebMap/README.md

 # open http://localhost:8000
 ```

-Note: `fetch()` is blocked on `file://` pages, so you must serve the folder.
+`fetch()` is blocked on `file://` pages, so the folder must be served, not
+opened directly.

 ## Deploying on GitHub Pages

-1. Push this entire folder to your repo's `main` branch (as the root, or in `/docs`)
+1. Push this folder to your repo (as root, or in `/docs`)
-2. Go to Repo → **Settings → Pages** → set source branch and folder
+2. Repo → **Settings → Pages** → set the source branch/folder
-3. Your map will be live at `https://<username>.github.io/<repo-name>/`
+3. Live at `https://<username>.github.io/<repo-name>/` — no extra config needed,

-The Sheet CSV URL and form submission will work on GitHub Pages with no
+   the Sheet CSV URL and Form submission both work as-is on GitHub Pages.
-extra configuration needed.